Arlo and Janis by Jimmy Johnson for August 04, 2016

 28. Odin in hi

-krcaddis about 8 years ago
+krcaddis over 8 years ago

 We don’t have Copperheads.
 We also live in one of those “unpopulated areas”; parcels vary from 40 acres on up.
 I was bitten on the hand by a western diamondback rattlesnake and vouch for the pain.
 It could as easily been on my face.
 I didn’t kill the snake; I was too concerned about me.
 Later, my son, at 5 found a baby rattler inside a Tonka Truck.
 My granddaughters now they live on the property, so we are very attentive to all snakes as most aren’t seen until very close. and are mostly harmless varieties: King Snakes, Gopher Snakes, Garter Snakes, Ca. King, Racers and even Legless Lizards.
 Except for the rattlers, we let them all alone.
 Even the rattlers are ignored if they are far away from the most used areas.
 We have many lizard varieties and some similarly colored and big enough to throw a good scare when crawling around doing plumbing and electrical work under the house or working in the shop.